1on1pt/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Performing an analysis on Kickstarter data to uncover trends in funding campaigns

+##OBJECTIVE: To successfully fund the play **"Fever" with a $10,000 budget.